 Students in years 5 or 6 of the six year medicine course, or years 2, 3 or 4 of the Graduate Entry Medicine course will be contacted automatically from mid-September 2019 with details of how they will be assessed for a bursary.
 In the meantime, any questions about the Oxford Bursary scheme should be emailed to the bursary team.

 In order to receive a bursary and/or fee reduction you must be entitled to support from the UK government and you must have been financially assessed by your funding agency.
 You are unlikely to be entitled if:

 - you have completed a previous undergraduate degree and you are undertaking further undergraduate study; or

 - you are from the Isle of Man or Channel Islands, unless you receive maintenance support from the UK government, as you should receive funding from your home government; or

 - you are an overseas student, unless you receive maintenance support from the UK government.

-If you are an EU student and started your course before 2012, you are not eligible for the Oxford Bursary unless you receive maintenance support from the UK government.
 Please note if you are only entitled to receive a tuition fee loan this does not count as maintenance support and you will not be entitled to an Oxford Bursary.